-Gulf of Thailand Guide: Koh Samui, Koh Phangan and Koh Tao
+Gulf of Thailand: Trip to Koh Samui, Koh Phangan and Koh Tao

-The Gulf of Thailand encompasses the coasts of Thailand, Cambodia, Vietnam and Malaysia.
+The Gulf of Thailand encompasses the coasts of Thailand, Cambodia, Vietnam and Malaysia, and many of the most impressive places in Southeast Asia.
 Three of Thailand’s most famous islands are located there: Koh Samui, Koh Phangan and Koh Tao.

 If you are planning a trip to Thailand, it is almost unthinkable not to visit at least one of these 3 islands, if not all of them as we did.
 We spent one day in Koh Samui, three days in Koh Phangan and two days in Koh Tao.
 So, here is the story of our experience.